marbl/MHAP/docs/source/quickstart.rst

    $ java -Xmx32g -server -jar mhap-2.1.jar -s<fasta/dat from/self file> [-q<fasta/dat to file or directory>] [-f<kmer filter list, must be sorted>]

 Both the -s and -q options can accept either FastA sequences or binary dat files (generated as described below).
 The -q option can accept either a file or a directory, in which case all FastA/dat files in the specified directory will be used.
 By default, only the sequences specified by -s are indexed and the sequences in -q are streamed against the constructed index.
-Since MHAP is written in Java, the memory usage can be high.
 Generally, 32GB of RAM is sufficient to index 40K sequences.
 If you have more sequences, you can partition your data and run MHAP on the partitions.
 You can also increase the memory MHAP is allowed to use by changing the Xmx parameter to a larger limit.

 The optional -f flag provides a file of repetitive k-mers which should be biased against selected as min-mers.
 The file is a two-column tab-delimited input specifying the kmer and the fraction of total kmers the k-mer comprises.
 For example: